JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 title: Main Types of IntelliJ IDEA Plugins
 ---

-IntelliJ IDEA can be modified and adjusted for particular purposes by adding plugins.
+Products based on *IntelliJ Platform* can be modified and adjusted for particular purposes by adding plugins.
 All the plugins which are already available for download can be found at [JetBrains Plugin Repository](https://plugins.jetbrains.com/).